YOM HASHOAH: Holocaust Memorial Day

 “. . . if you should suffer for righteousness’ sake, you are blessed.
 And do not be afraid of their threats, nor be troubled . . .
 For it is better, if it is the will of God, to suffer for doing good than for doing evil” (1 Pet.
 3:14, 16-17).

-Here, the apostle Peter argues that even though there may be repercussions, Christians should at all times to do what is morally right.
+Here, the apostle Peter argues that even though there may be repercussions, Christians should at all times to do what is morally right in every circumstance.
 In the context of the passage, a Christian should always be prepared to defend the faith or act in a righteous way giving evidence of authentic Christianity.

 There were lone souls and others operating within clandestine networks that defied the status quo and demonstrated fantastic courage in the face of evil during the Holocaust.
 Not all were successful.
 Some were betrayed.
 But, many Jewish lives were saved by the “righteous among the nations” who refused to be bystanders.